Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 it has been generated automatically as a result of parsing macroop description)

-Because we only know that
+Because
-we already generate python based macroop containers defining MOV_R_MI, we can infer that generated CPP class may be retrieved from there.
+we already populated python based macroop containers defining MOV_R_MI, we can naturally infer that the generated CPP class may be retrieved from there.
 Therefore,
 let's take a look at the place where the generated macroop containers *macroopDict* is used.